aria-ml/dataeval/docs/source/concepts/ImageStatistics.md

 kinds of questions.
 Knowing which is which is the difference between a number you can compare across a dataset and one you cannot.

-## Pixel is the data, visual is the picture
+## Raw values and visual interpretation

 A **pixel statistic** reduces the values as they were stored. `PIXEL_MEAN` on a 16-bit image is a mean of numbers that run to 65535, because that is what the file